protobufjs/protobuf.js/examples/protoify/README.md

 ProtoBuf.js protoify example
 ============================
 This example shows the general usage of ProtoBuf.js by converting JSON structures to protocol buffers and vice versa using a definition describing JSON itself.
-While this works as an example, it does not provide any real world benefits.
+While this works as an example, it does not provide any real world benefits (well, this is if you are not building a protobuf-backed database for JSON data, using inter-field substitution to minimize redundancy - nevermind, forget that).

 Instructions
 ------------